OpenSourcePolitics/decidim-module-friendly_signup/README.md

   # Hide nickname field and create one automatically from user's name or email (default is true)
   config.hide_nickname = false

+  # Send the users a 4-digit number that needs to be entered in a confirmation page instead of a confirmation link (default is true)
+  config.use_confirmation_codes = false
 end
 ```